huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies a unique ID in UUID format of enterprise project.
   Changing this will create a new MapReduce cluster resource.

+* `public_ip` - (Optional, String, ForceNew) Specifies the EIP address which bound to the MapReduce cluster.
+The EIP must have been created and must be in the same region as the cluster.
+ Changing this will create a new MapReduce cluster resource.

 * `eip_id` - (Optional, String, ForceNew) Specifies the EIP ID which bound to the MapReduce cluster.
+The EIP must have been created and must be in the same region as the cluster.
  Changing this will create a new MapReduce cluster resource.

 * `log_collection` - (Optional, Bool, ForceNew) Specifies whether logs are collected when cluster installation fails.
   Default to true.
 If `log_collection` set true, the OBS buckets will be created and only used to collect logs that